garystafford/multimodal-media-analysis/README.md

 To follow along with this post, please make sure you have installed the free [Visual Studio Build Tools](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022) related to C++.

 A free Hugging Face account and [User Access Token](https://huggingface.co/docs/hub/security-tokens) are required for access.
 If you do not download the models in advance, they will be downloaded into the local cache the first time the application loads them.

+I recommend the latest version of Python 3.12 (3.12.9) for this project.
+There are currently known dependency conflicts with Python 3.13.

 ### Download and Cache Models